 Hostinger.com

-• FREE domain, site builder, backups, and SSL certificate
+- FREE domain, site builder, backups, SSL certificate, and AI tools

 Small business owners should consider factors like the type of website they need, the level of customer support required, scalability options, and overall performance when choosing a hosting provider.
 Hostinger provides excellent features on each of these fronts.